-In areas prone to earthquake, or specified on a project, install lateral and longitudinal seismic restraints as suggested in Figure 7.
-If the heater location can be impacted by wind (near overhead doors, aircraft hangars, outdoors, etc) refer to High Wind Restraint section 8-B below.
+In areas prone to earthquake, or as specified on a project, install lateral and longitudinal seismic restraints as indicated in Figure 11.
+If the heater location can be impacted by wind (aircraft hangars, etc) refer to High Wind Restraint section 8-B below.

-These guidelines indicate attachment of suspension and restraint hardware to the heater.
+These instructions indicate attachment of suspension and restraint hardware to the heater.
 The attachment of suspension hardware to the structure will be as required by site structural conditions, installation codes, and/or local engineering specifications.
-Other types or systems of restraint that are specified by local or national codes, or by project engineering design specifications may be required.
+Other types or systems of restraint that are specified by local or national codes, or by project engineering design specifications may be used .